-Your Name Your Team member fulfilled his/her responsibilities in completing the to in a sealed envelope, v ING YOURSELF, and rate the degree to which each earn assignments.
-DO NOT LEAVE ANY with your team name/number on the outside, and give it Excellent (100%): Consistently carried more Very good (90%): Consistently did what he Satisfactory (80%): Usually did what he/she Wall (70%): Often did what he/she wall Marginal (75%): Sometimes failed to show up or Unsatisfactory (60%): Consistently failed to Superficial (50%): Practically no participating No show (0%): No participation at all.
-These ratings should reflect each interesponsibility, not his or her academ. /she was supposed to do, as supposed to do, as supposed to do, minimup or complete assignments, to show up or complete assignments. o, very well prepared and cooperative. cceptably prepared and cooperative. nally prepared and cooperative. ents, rarely prepared. rarely prepared.
+Your Name Your Team member fulfilled his/her responsibilities in completing the tin a sealed envelope, DING YOURSELF, and rate the degree to which each team assignments.
+DO NOT LEAVE ANY with your team name/number on the outside, and give it Excellent (100%): Consistently carried more Very good (90%): Consistently did what he Satisfactory (80%): Usually did what he/she Wall (70%): Often did what he/she wall Marginal (75%): Sometimes failed to show up or Unsatisfactory (60%): Consistently failed to Superficial (50%): Practically no participated No show (0%): No participation at all.
+These ratings should reflect each intersponsibility, not his or her academ /she was supposed to do, are was supposed to do, as supposed to do, mining up or complete assignments, or show up or complete ton. dividual's level of o, very well prepared and cooperative. acceptably prepared and cooperative. mally prepared and cooperative. nents, rarely prepared. rarely prepared.
 Name of team member Rating Commentary (DO NOT LEAVE BLANK!)
-Your Signature Tour Signature -